Locations in Kenai Peninsula

 Kenai | Kenai Peninsula

-Kenai is on the Cook Inlet, 156 miles south of Anchorage and 90 miles north of Homer.
-Considered the transportation hub of the Kenai Peninsula, it is home to the peninsula’s biggest and busiest airport.
-Dubbed the “oil capital of Alaska”, Kenai’s modern economy is based on the oil and gas industry and commercial fishing, but tourism is now playing a more important role.
+The City of Kenai is on Cook Inlet, 156 miles south of Anchorage and 90 miles north of Homer.
+It is the largest city on the Kenai Peninsula (pop.
+7,800) and is home to the peninsula’s biggest and busiest airport.
+Its industries include oil, natural gas, commercial fishing and tourism.
+It has been dubbed the “oil capital of Alaska” because of the extensive oil and gas discoveries nearby and in Cook Inlet.

-Kenai has a population of 7,464 and boasts magnificent views of Cook Inlet and Mt.
-Redoubt volcano.
+Explore the City of Kenai’s 350 acres of parks and open spaces.
+Take a walk on the beach, spend a day fishing the world-famous Kenai River or play a round of golf at the 18-hole municipal golf course.
+The City of Kenai boasts magnificent views across Cook Inlet and on a clear day you will see three active volcanoes; Mt.
+Redoubt, Mt.
+Spur and Mt.
+Iliamna.
 At the ‘end of the road’ is Captain Cook State Park, the western end of the Swanson River canoe system and the city is surrounded by the Kenai National Wildlife Refuge.